apache/openwhisk-deploy-kube/README.md

 The simplest way to get a small Kubernetes cluster suitable for development and testing is to use one of the Docker-in-Docker approaches for running Kubernetes directly on top of Docker on your development machine.
+Configuring Docker with 4GB of memory and 2 virtual CPUs is sufficient for the default settings of OpenWhisk.
 Depending on your host operating system, we recommend the following:
 1. MacOS: Use the built-in Kubernetes support in Docker for Mac version 18.06 or later.
 Please follow our
 [setup instructions](docs/k8s-docker-for-mac.md) to initially create